 HOW ARE STUDENTS IDENTIFIED?

 Potential applicants are sourced from worldwide talent and enrichment programs; accredited and internationally recognized student math and science competitions; nominations from mathematicians, scientists, and educators in the World Science Festival network; direct applications from aspirational, highly motivated, exceptional students; and announcements at prestigious math and science events and in select media.
-Recruiting partners include: Advantage Testing Foundation Math Prize for Girls, Canada/USA Mathcamp, Davidson Academy of Nevada, Duke University Talent Identification Program, Math for America, and Society for Science & the Public.
+Recruiting partners include: Advantage Testing Foundation Math Prize for Girls, Canada/USA Mathcamp, Davidson Academy of Nevada, Duke University Talent Identification Program, Instituto Latinoamericano de la Comunicación Educativa, Math for America, Northwestern University Center for Talent Development, Society for Science & the Public, and Wolfram Research.

 WHO SUPPORTS STUDENT LEARNING?